suleosmann/Flatdango/README.md

-#Movie Theater Project
+Movie Theater Project
-##Description
 A dynamic web application that allows users to view movie details, see available tickets, and purchase tickets for movies.

-##Features
-View Movie Details
+Features
-On page load, the details of the first movie are displayed, including its poster, title, runtime, showtime, and available tickets.
+View Movie Details: On page load, the details of the first movie are displayed, including its poster, title, runtime, showtime, and available tickets.

-##Movie Menu
-A menu of all movies is displayed on the left side of the page.
-Users can click on a movie to view its details.
+Movie Menu: A menu of all movies is displayed on the left side of the page.
+Users can click on any movie to view its details.

-##Buy Tickets
-Users can purchase tickets for movies.
+Purchase Tickets: Users can buy tickets for a movie.
 The number of available tickets decreases upon purchase.
 If a movie is sold out, the "Buy Ticket" button is disabled and displays "Sold Out".

-##Setup
+Setup and Installation
-Clone the repository to your local machine.
+Clone the Repository:

-Navigate to the project directory.
+bash
+Copy code
+git clone [your-repository-link]
+cd [your-repository-name]
+Install JSON Server (if not already installed):

+bash
+Copy code
-Install json-server using the command npm install -g json-server.
+npm install -g json-server
+Start the JSON Server:

+bash
+Copy code
-Start the server using the command json-server --watch db.json.
+json-server --watch db.json
-Open index.html in your browser to view the application.
+Open index.html in a Browser: Navigate to the project directory and open the index.html file in your preferred browser.

+Technologies Used
+HTML
+CSS
+JavaScript
+JSON Server
 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-##License
+License
 MIT